 Radiation therapy for anal cancer

 This is the most common way to give radiation for anal cancer.
 It uses a focused beam of radiation from a machine outside the body.
 Treatment is often given 5 days a week for about 5 weeks.
-It is much like getting a normal x-ray.
-The radiation field may include some of the pelvis in order to treat lymph nodes in the groin, because the cancer will often spread to these lymph nodes.
+Each treatment is much like getting a normal x-ray, but the radiation is stronger.
+The treatment itself lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.

-Sometimes, doctors use some newer techniques that let them give higher doses of radiation to the cancer while reducing the radiation to nearby healthy tissues.
+Doctors often use newer techniques that let them give higher doses of radiation to the cancer while reducing the radiation to nearby healthy tissues.

 There can be side effects from radiation treatment.
-These side effects vary based on the part of the body treated and the dose of radiation given.
+These vary based on the part of the body treated and the dose of radiation given.